What is Ransomware?

-Ransomware is a criminal business model that uses malicious software to hold something of value for ransom.
+Ransomware is a criminal business model that uses malicious software to hold valuable files, data or information for ransom.
 Victims of a ransomware attack may have their operations severely degraded or shut down entirely.

-While holding something of value for ransom is not a new concept, ransomware has be-come a multimillion-dollar criminal business targeting both individuals and corporations.
-Due to its low barriers to entry and effectiveness in generating revenue, it has quickly displaced other cybercrime business models and become the largest threat facing organizations today.
+While holding something of value for ransom is not a new concept, ransomware has become a multimillion-dollar criminal business, targeting both individuals and corporations.
+Due to its low barrier to entry and effectiveness in generating revenue, it has quickly displaced other cybercrime business models and become the largest threat facing organizations today.

 Attackers must execute five steps for a ransomware attack to be successful:

-Though seemingly obvious, attackers and victims often speak different languages and have varying levels of technical capabilities.
-Attackers must alert the victim about the compromise, state the demanded ransom amount, and explain the steps for regaining access.
+Naturally, attackers and victims often speak different languages and have varying levels of technical capabilities.
+Attackers must alert victims to the compromise, state their ransom demand and explain the steps for regaining access.

-To receive payment while evading law enforcement, attackers utilize crypto-currencies such as bitcoin for the transaction.
+To receive payment while evading law enforcement, attackers demand cryptocurrencies, such as bitcoin, for the transaction.